Which of the 4 pandemic stages are you in? Study shows how companies should treat you in each

 - Think interactive, experiential, and ecosystem.
 You are doing the work for the overwhelmed consumer, so rather than selling single items, you might put together subscriptions or entire meals or arrange curated experiences around single items.

-- Try encouraging many forms of consumer expression, including feedback and personalization, allowing customized orders and any other personal touches that make sense.
+- Try encouraging many forms of consumer expression, including feedback and personalization, allowing customized orders, and any other personal touches that make sense.

-Remember: People are cautious and emotional, and seek structure, stability. and harmony–which you can provide.
+Remember: People are cautious and emotional, and they seek structure, stability, and harmony—which you can provide.
 But how you talk to them makes all the difference.